oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-fleet-maintenance-upgrade-ui/em-fleet-maintenance-upgrade-ui.md

 After the deploy operation and migrate listener task have completed successfully, we are ready to run the final UPDATE operation which will upgrade the finance database by switching it to the newly deployed home.

 1. Similar to migrate listener, we also submitted Update Database in task 7.
 If this needs to be submitted separately, then we had to uncheck update database task ( review step 3 of task 7).
-We see that this task is in running state.
+The image below shows the task is in a running state.

     ![](images/new-db-update-1.png "update")

-    We can select it and see the various steps performed by it.
+    Select the running task to see the various steps performed.
     ![](images/new-db-update-steps.png "update dp running")

     Update operation has completed successfully.